cpmech/gosl/fdm/README.md

 # Gosl. fdm.
 Simple finite differences method

+More information is available in [the documentation of this package](http://rawgit.com/cpmech/gosl/master/doc/xxfdm.html).

 This package implements few routines to help with the implementation of the finite differences method (FDM).